Skip to content

 Historical Influences on Minimalist Art

 Minimalism didn't appear out of nowhere.
 It has roots in earlier art movements.
 The De Stijl movement of the 1920s was a big influence.
-It used simple geometric forms and primary colors.
+It used simple shapes and primary colors.
 Constructivism from Russia also played a role.
 It focused on using art for practical purposes.

 • Bauhaus school of design